CianMRoche/AstroWiki/Instrumentation and methods/Observatories.md

 ## COBE
 "Cosmic Background Explorer".
 Operated from 1989 to 1993.
 Primary goal was to investigate [[CMB]].
-MAde the below measurement of CMB anisotropy.
+Made the below measurement of CMB anisotropy.
 ![[cobe_cmb.jpg|400]]